Performance Indicators Report April 2023 – March 2024

 January 2022/23: 93.90%January 2023/24: 93.40%

-Performance as at the end of January is 93.40% against a target of 94.05%.
-Collection rates for Council Tax in December & January are typically lower due to it being the Christmas and New Year period.
-We have also found increased numbers making contact to request arrangements or pay over 12 months instead of 10 to reduce the households monthly outgoings due to the continued high costs of living nationally.
+Performance as at the end of March is 98.30%, just below the target of 98.50%.
+We have found increased numbers making contact to request arrangements or pay over 12 months instead of 10 to reduce the households monthly outgoings due to the continued high costs of living nationally.
 The Council encourages people to get in contact if they are struggling to pay their Council Tax so that they can be supported.
-For 2023/24 the end of year target has been reduced to 98.5% which is consistent with collection performance over the last few years.

 Data shows cumulative year to date total as at the end of each month.